agmarrugo/optical-metrology/index.md

 ## Outline

-This is a new course, this website will be updated as we go.
+This is a new course, this website will be updated as we go along.

 ### Lecture 1: Introduction